salewski/ads-latex-greek-alphabet/README.md

 # Build instructions

-Note that building the PDF version of the document is not necessary if you do not wish to make changes to the document; a pre-rendered PDF of the most recent version is checked into the repository in the `rendered/` subdirectory.
+Note that building the PDF version of the document is not necessary if you do not wish to make changes to the document; a [pre-rendered PDF][RENDPDF] of the most recent version is checked into the repository in the `rendered/` subdirectory.

 Building requires a LaTeX installation with the `pdflatex` tool.
 On Debian (and Debian-derived) GNU/Linux, this can be obtained via: